-Aoibhín Byrne is an Associate at Barden, and an expert in part qualified accounting and AP/AR careers.
+Aoibhín Byrne is an Associate with Barden, and an expert in part qualified accounting, operational finance and newly qualified tax careers.

-A proud Cork/Dublin woman, and UCC grad, she joined Barden Accounting & Tax in October 2019.
+A Cork cailín, and UCC grad, she joined Barden in October 2019.
 We chatted to Aoibhín recently to find out a bit more about her…

 Where are you from?

 I’m a little bit of a proud Cork woman…. once you spend some time in Cork you’ll understand!

 I studied Commerce with French in University College Cork (UCC)

 How did you find the process of choosing to go to college and what to study after school?

 College for me after the Leaving Certificate was always a no-brainer, I really enjoyed learning in school and it made sense for me to go to UCC, as it was close to home and both my parents studied there too.

 Choosing my course was definitely a challenge – I didn’t have a clear and defined career path like my sister, who knew she always wanted to be a doctor, which definitely made choosing a course very difficult.
 I enjoyed accounting in school but was scared to commit to this in college and wanted a course that would offer me plenty of opportunities when I graduated – hence the choice of Commerce with French.
 This route still allowed me to pursue accounting modules but also allowed me to gain broader business experience.

 I think the best advice I could give when choosing a college course is to keep it broad if you’re still not certain what you want to specialise in – there will always be an option down the line to complete a postgraduate course or a masters course if you do want to specialise your educational knowledge.